lukas-holzner/adventofcode/README.md

 My Advent of Code

-See all the Challenges here: https://adventofcode.com/2022 I want to try to use as many lanueages as possible :) Here is a list of langiuages i came up with
+See all the Challenges here: https://adventofcode.com/2022 I want to try to use as many lanueages as possible :) Here is a list of languages i came up with

 - [x] Python
 - [x] Go